Looking for plant health export certificates or export support? Select here.

-As the national plant protection organization (NPPO) of the United States, the Plant Protection and Quarantine (PPQ) program actively participates in the International Plant Protection Convention (IPPC) and the North American Plant Protection Organization (NAPPO) communities to develop plant health standards.
-As a full participant and leader in international standards setting, PPQ ensures U.S. interests are represented, provides experts to develop standards, assists in the development of work plans and priorities, and promotes technically sound approaches to harmonize phytosanitary measures with international standards.
+As the national plant protection organization (NPPO) of the United States, the Plant Protection and Quarantine (PPQ) program represents our country in the International Plant Protection Convention (IPPC) and the North American Plant Protection Organization (NAPPO) communities to develop high-impact international and regional plant health standards.
+As an active participant and a leader in plant health standards setting arena, APHIS-PPQ ensures that U.S. interests are well-represented, provides subject matter experts to develop these standards, assists in the development of work plans and identification of strategic priorities, and promotes science-based approaches to harmonize phytosanitary measures.

-Established in 1952, the IPPC is an international plant health agreement that aims to prevent the introduction and spread of plant pests and promote appropriate measures for their control.
-Currently, 183 countries participate in the IPPC community.
-Together, member countries develop international plant health standards, harmonize phytosanitary activities through emerging standards, exchange official and scientific information, and provide technical assistance to developing member countries.
+First coming into force in 1952, the IPPC is an international plant protection agreement that aims to prevent the introduction and spread of plant pests and promote appropriate measures for their control.
+There are currently 184 contracting parties to the IPPC, which form the IPPC community.
+Together, these contracting parties govern phytosanitary activities of the Convention, oversee development of international plant health standards, encourage exchange of official and scientific information, and provide technical assistance to developing member countries.

 Created in 1976, the North American Plant Protection Organization (NAPPO) is the RPPO for North America.
-Its members include the United States, Canada, and Mexico.
-NAPPO members coordinate efforts to protect plant resources against the entry, establishment, and spread of harmful plant pests, while facilitating regional trade into and between member countries.
+Its member countries are the United States, Canada, and Mexico.
+NAPPO members coordinate efforts to protect regional plant resources against the entry, establishment, and spread of regulated plant pests, while facilitating regional trade into and between member countries.

-NAPPO members conduct business through expert groups and annual meetings.
-The NAPPO Executive Committee manages the NAPPO work program and is responsible for developing NAPPO positions, policies, and standards.
-NAPPO expert groups include representatives from each member country who have scientific expertise related to the policy or standard being considered.
-Proposals by the individual panels are circulated for review to government and industry officials in the United States, Canada, and Mexico.
-In the United States, draft standards are shared with industry, States, and various Government agencies for consideration and comment.
-Revisions are compiled and sent to the NAPPO working group and the NAPPO Advisory and Management Committee for technical review and then to the Executive Committee for final approval, which is agreed by consensus.
+NAPPO member countries conduct business through the formation of provisional expert groups (EG) and attendance to the NAPPO annual meetings.
+The NAPPO Executive Committee adopts the yearly NAPPO work program and is responsible for developing NAPPO positions and policies.
+NAPPO EGs include representatives from each member country who have technical expertise related to the regional standard or document being developed or initiative conducted (e.g. such as workshops related to standards implementation).
+New project proposals submitted by NAPPO stakeholders are circulated for review to government and industry officials in the United States, Canada, and Mexico.
+In the United States, draft regional standards and other documents are shared with industry, States, and various Government agencies for consideration and comment during NAPPO country consultation.
+Revisions are compiled and submitted to the EG and the NAPPO Advisory and Management Committee for review and improvement of the draft document.
+The Executive Committee approves all NAPPO products by consensus.

-For more information about NAPPO, contact Patricia Abad, PPQ's NAPPO Technical Director, at Patricia.V.Abad@aphis.usda.gov.
+For more information about NAPPO, contact Stephanie Dubon at Stephanie.M.Dubon@usda.gov.

-For more information about the Harmonization Advisory Group, contact Stephanie Dubon, Deputy Technical Director of International Phytosanitary Standards at firstname.lastname@example.org.
+For more information about the International Phytosanitary Standards Team and the Harmonization Advisory Group, contact Stephanie Dubon, the IPS Coordinator, firstname.lastname@example.org.